EQUAL OPPORTUNITY AND INCLUSION COMPLAINT AND INVESTIGATION PROCEDURES

 In exercising this discretion, the investigator will comply with all due process and notice requirements.

 C. Not a Disciplinary Process

 EOI's processing, review and investigation is a fact-finding process and does not constitute a disciplinary proceeding.
 Any discipline that may result from an investigation's findings is a distinct and separate process.
 All disciplinary action is subject to applicable University Regulations, including but not limited to University Regulation 4.0270P (University Complaint and Grievance Resolution for Non-Union Employees), University Regulation 5.0010R (Student Code of Conduct), personnel policies, and applicable collective bargaining agreements.

 Although EOI's Procedures are not disciplinary, the University must take steps to ensure the safety and wellbeing of the University Community.
 This may include implementing supportive measures during the pendency of an investigation that do not unreasonably burden either the Complainant or Respondent.

-If EOI determines that supportive measures may be necessary, it will coordinate with the appropriate entity (such as Student Conduct, the Provost, Human Resources, Housing, and so forth) for issuance of such measures.
+If EOI determines that supportive measures may be necessary, it will coordinate with the appropriate entity (such as the Office of Student Accountability & Resolution, the Provost, Human Resources, Housing, and so forth) for issuance of such measures.
 Supportive measures may include, but are not limited to, no contact orders, trespass orders, and changes in class, work, or housing assignments.